brackets-extension-badges/badge-provider/README.md

 ## Finding the extension name

-The *name* of an extension is definded in the `package.json` file, at the root of the extension.
+The *name* of an extension is defined in the `package.json` file, at the root of the extension.

 ## Deployment